-The National Institute for Health Research Nottingham Hearing Biomedical Research Unit (NIHR Nottingham Hearing BRU) offers some of the best infrastructure in the UK for supporting research in the hearing sciences.
+The National Institute for Health Research Nottingham Biomedical Research Centre (NIHR Nottingham BRC) offers some of the best infrastructure in the UK for supporting research in the hearing sciences.
 In particular our commitment is to pursue research through multi-disciplinary collaboration that can be translated into practical benefits to improve the quality of patients’ lives.

 The Nottingham University NHS Hospitals Trust is one of the busiest acute Trusts in England.
 It provides services to over 2.5 million residents in Nottingham and surrounding areas and has a national and international reputation for many specialist services.
 It is already at the forefront of many research programmes and by 2016 it aims to be in the top five national Trusts for research and development.
-To help realise this goal, the NIHR Nottingham Hearing BRU, a partnership between Nottingham University NHS Hospitals Trust, University of Nottingham and the Medical Research Council Institute of Hearing Research, has a specific remit to deliver translational hearing research to benefit patients.
+To help realise this goal, the NIHR Nottingham BRC, a partnership between Nottingham University NHS Hospitals Trust and the University of Nottingham, has a specific remit to deliver translational hearing research to benefit patients.

 This link http://www.nottingham.ac.uk/medicine/index.aspx will take you to the University of Nottingham School of Medicine's website which gives more information.

-Our translational research, strongly embedded within our Nottingham partnerships, encompasses four specific, linked areas:
+Our translational research, strongly embedded within our Nottingham partnerships, encompasses six specific, linked areas: